na-na-hi/renget/archive/freellamas.md

 Temperature: [0.6 - 0.8] - slide this up as your chat gets longer for more creativity, low context + high temp = gibberish Rep. pen: [1.02 - 1.07] - reduce likelihood of previously appeared tokens showing up, crank up to 1.2 at sign of repetition Rep. pen range: [8888] - how many previous tokens to scan for repetition
-Min_p: [0.02] - minimum percentage of a token to be selected compared to the best token
+Min_p: [0.02] - minimum chance of a token to be selected compared to the best token
-Top_k: [40] - top number of best tokens to select from
 Do_sample: [On]
 ```
 https://rentry.org/llm-settings